 When it comes down to this type of network adapter, it typically comes in the form of a USB dongle that plugs directly into the USB port on your computer.
 Some designs have a protruding antenna, while others have the antenna built-in.

-Some USB network adapters support both wired and wireless connections, but these designs are not very common.
+Some USB network adapters support wired and wireless connections, but these designs are not very common.

 4] Virtual network adapters

 Yes, there is something called a virtual network adapter.
-These things are typically found in a virtual private network, or VPN for short.
+These things are typically found in a virtual private network or VPN.

 5] How to find the wireless network adapter in Windows?

 Locating the wireless adapter from within Windows 11/10 is very easy to get done.
-Simply right-click on the Start Menu button, and from there, select Device Manager.
+Right-click on the Start Menu button, and from there, select Device Manager.
 After you’ve done that, please scroll down until you have come across Network Adapters.
-Expand this section, and right away you should see your wireless network adapter on the list.
+Expand this section, and you should immediately see your wireless network adapter on the list.
+They are usually listed as WAN.

-Read: How to Reset Network Adapters using Network Reset feature in Windows.
+Read: How to Reset Network Adapters using the Network Reset feature in Windows.

 6] Do you need a network adapter to connect to the Internet?

 The simple answer to this question is yes.
-No matter which computer you’re using, whether it be a desktop, laptop, tablet, or smartphone, it is not possible to connect to the internet without a network adapter.
+No matter which computer you’re using, whether a desktop, laptop, tablet, or smartphone, it is impossible to connect to the internet without a network adapter.
+This physical hardware makes it possible for the PC or Laptop to connect to the internet, i.e., sends data packets to the router or ISP, receives data from them, and sends it to the PC.